 Ok well first off lets answer everyone’s favorite question: What does A&B stand for?

-Founded in 2013 by Thomas Holland and Former Co-Owner Amy Constant, we are a restaurant group that has taken it upon ourselves since then to carry out a very important mission: “redefine guests’ expectations of a burger restaurant.”
+Founded in 2013 by Thomas Holland and Former Co-Owner Amy Constant, we are a restaurant group that has taken it upon ourselves since then to carry out a very important mission: “redefine guests’ expectations of a casual restaurant.”

-What is important to A&B Burgers?
+What is important to us at our A&B restaurants?

 We are aware that food allergies and dietary restrictions have become a part of our guests daily diets and that for a restaurant to succeed we must be prepared to offer options for everyone.
-We have inhouse systems in place that go into effect as soon as we are made aware of an allergy so that there are a minimum of 3 employees involved in the delivery chain focused on the allergy in question.
+We have in-house systems in place that go into effect as soon as we are made aware of an allergy so that there are a minimum of 3 employees involved in the delivery chain focused on the allergy in question.

 We offer Gluten Free buns, lettuce wraps, and we have a 100% gluten free fryolator available for those concerned about cross contamination.